2023 Solar Incentives Guide for Broomfield, CO - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Net Metering: Net metering becomes relevant after your solar panels are up and running.
-If you've signed a net metering agreement with your Broomfield utility company, the company will subtract the value of the excess energy your solar system produces from your monthly utility bill.
-In some locations, this is a dollar-for-dollar credit, while in other places you might be refunded a percentage of the value.
+• Net Metering: Net metering factors in once your solar panels are up and running.
+If you've signed a net metering agreement with your Broomfield utility company, they will subtract the value of the excess energy your solar system produces from your monthly utility bill.
+In some areas, this is a dollar-for-dollar credit, while in other areas you may be refunded a percentage of the value.

 Best Solar Financing